-Given the work already done, assess the existing work and augment the gaps in knowledge and information to present findings by way of reports to the boards and commission that determine whether or not the conditions of insurability exist.
+The approach will involve two separate assessments of the existing work.
+Any gaps in knowledge and information will be addressed.
+The findings will be presented by way of reports to the boards and commission that determine whether or not the conditions of insurability exist.